bukind/fotki/README.md

   * NOT NEEDED: Collect md5sum of images to eliminate duplicates
   * Identify garbage and optionally remove it.
   * DONE: Store FileInfo in dir while scanning to optimize disk access
+  * Separate dir search and modification in Relocate()